Reggae: Americas

 Logan Rex of Artikal Sound System performs at a reggae show.
 The band is part of a burgeoning movement of newer American Reggae bands that has been growing over the past decade.

-System, Soja, Fortunate Youth, Hirie, Common Kings and Tribal Seeds have enthusiastic followings and typically provide a fantastic experience opening for more established acts or in early sets at larger reggae festivals.
-The live experience is a major part of the American Reggae world and the presence of so many emerging bands to combine with established international acts has allowed the movement to grow in recent years.

 The American reggae scene is heavily centred in Southern California, with large scenes also in New York City, Washington, D.C., Chicago, Miami, and Honolulu.
 For decades, Hawaiian reggae has had a big following on the Hawaiian islands and the West coast of the US.
 On the east coast upstate NY has seen a rise in original roots reggae bands such as Giant Panda Guerilla Dub Squad and John Brown's Body who were inspired by Jamaican reggae bands that performed in the area in the 1980s and 1990s.
 Matisyahu gained prominence by blending traditional Jewish themes with reggae.
 Compounding his use of the hazzan style, Matisyahu's lyrics are mostly English with more than occasional use of Hebrew and Yiddish.
 There is a large Caribbean presence in Toronto and Montreal, Canada, with English and French influences on the reggae genre.
 Canadian band Magic!'s 2013 single "Rude" was an international hit.

-In 2017, Toots and the Maytals became the second reggae-based group to ever perform at the Coachella festival, after Chronixx in 2016.
+In 2017, Toots and the Maytals became the second reggae-based group ever to perform at the Coachella festival, after Chronixx in 2016.